apache/hudi/README.md

 3. The image must be uploaded in the path /assets/images/video_blogs/<image_file-name> and should be of standard size 1200 * 600.
 Its easy to use the same name as the video guide for the image as well - `<yyyy-mm-dd>-<Video Guide Title>.png`
-   If there is no thumbnail or cover image stick to the default image - `/assets/images/hudi-video-page-default.png`
+   If there is no thumbnail or cover image stick to the default image - `/assets/images/hudi-video-page-default.png` (OR) another alternative would be to create a simple cover image with the title of the video as the thumbnail.
 4. The navigate field represents the actual link to video.
 5. The tags should be representative of Hudi component/feature focussed in the guide.
 The tags can refer to services or techniques used in the guide.
 Stick to 5 - 7 tags at the max.